 The Lords of Brederode belonged to a noble family and were descendants from the Lords of Teylingen who claimed to be descendants from the Counts of Holland.
-According to most historians Dirk van Brederode, a younger son of William van Teylingen, was the founder of House Brederode.
+According to most historians Dirk of Teylingen (a.k.a.
+Dirk I of Brederode), a younger son of William of Teylingen, was the founder of House Brederode.
 In 1226 he was appointed bailiff at the court of the Count of Holland and was, in the absence of the Count, his first replacement.

-His son William van Brederode (the 2nd Lord) and his wife Hillegonda van Voorne have Brederode Castle built at the end of the 13th century.
-The castle was strategically located close to Aelbertsberg, the hunting lodge of their feudal lord, Floris V, Count of Holland.
-William’s granddaughter Catherine married John I van Polanen and became an ancestress of the Dutch Royal Family.
+William’s granddaughter Catherine married John I of Polanen and became an ancestress of the Dutch Royal Family.
 Nowadays one of the styles of the Dutch sovereign, King Willem-Alexander, is Lord of Polanen.

 Around 1350, a battle for county Holland breaks out between Margaret of Bavaria and her 13 year old son, William V. These battles are known as the Hook and Cod Wars.
 Dirk III (the 5th Lord) chooses the side of Margaret and becomes the leader of the Hook army.
 He is defeated, imprisoned and Brederode Castle is demolished.
 Three years later, Dirk is released from prison and he starts rebuilding his castle in 1354.
 But the Hook and Cod Wars are far from over and in 1426 the castle is destroyed again, this time by Cods from Haarlem.